jeeeyul/jeeebot/README.md

 * Named Image keys from `.asset` files.
 * Entity names, attribute names and fetch requests from core data model definition.

+**Jeeebot** can be used as cli tool or can be [integrated with XCode](https://github.com/jeeeyul/jeeebot/wiki/Integration-with-Xcode).

 [![Build Status](https://travis-ci.org/jeeeyul/jeeebot.svg)](https://travis-ci.org/jeeeyul/jeeebot)